ziegfried/convex-durable-agents/README.md

 #### `defineAgentApi(component, streamHandler)`

-Creates the full agent API with the following functions:
+Creates the full agent API with **public** functions that can be called directly from clients:

 - `createThread({ prompt? })` - Create a new conversation thread
 - `sendMessage({ threadId, prompt })` - Send a message to a thread